 Many believe that practising mindfulness helps to bring control back to busy lives.

 So many of us live with an ever-lengthening to-do list whirring around our heads.
-Is mindfulness the solution that will help us slow down and reclaim control?
+Mindfulness could be the solution that will help us slow down and reclaim control.

 What is mindfulness?